jdhao/blog_source/lua-learning-for-nvim.md

 it will print out `1`, not `nil`.
 Expected result, nothing special.

-In the lua REPL, if we type the following command:
+In the Lua REPL, if we type the following command:

 ```lua
 > local x = 1